ministryofjustice/bichard7-next-tests/README.md

 await jestPuppeteer.debug();
 ```

-which haults test execution and gives you access to Chrome DevTools.
+which halts test execution and gives you access to Chrome DevTools.

 ##Environment Variables